s-varshith/AssetHealthDashboard/README.md

 ## Overview

 Flask-based web application that provides a **real-time view of IT assets and their health status**.
 The application fetches data from a JSON file, which is automatically updated across the website, powering KPI cards, charts, and asset tables.

-Admins can **monitor performance, track alerts, and export reports** in multiple formats.
-The dashboard ensures that IT operations remain transparent, efficient, and proactive.
+Admins can **monitor performance, track alerts, and export reports** in multiple formats, ensuring IT operations remain transparent, efficient, and proactive.

+The dashboard also includes an **Alerts Page**, which is automatically updated from the underlying **SQL database**.
+This enables real-time issue tracking and provides an accurate, up-to-date view of asset health.

 ## Features